Working from home has a lot to offer. No more long commute (or drama from your cubicle mate). It's so much easier to be

-"It really allows you to focus on what's important," says Calabasas, Calif.-based organizer Lori Gersh, instead of other distractions (like that pile of dirty laundry).
+"It really allows you to focus on what's important," says Calabasas, Calif.-based organizer Lori Gersh.
+That means you can more easily ignore distractions (like that pile of dirty laundry).

 Here's how to fix your home work space to pump up your productivity.

 #1 Purge First

 Sure, shopping for organizers is fun.
 They don't call it "retail therapy" for nothing.
 But to create a system primed for maximum output, you first should soldier through the task of ditching paperwork and office supplies that clutter rather than help, and, most importantly, finding homes for all things unrelated to work (well, except for a sentimental photo or two — and plants; plants are good).
 Consider it boot camp to get your work life in shape.